Drug and alcohol detox: The first step toward recovery

 - Muscle pain

 At Mirmont, our drug and alcohol detox treatment is gradual, which helps significantly reduce withdrawal symptoms.
 Under our careful watch, medication and holistic pain management techniques are used to help control symptoms.
 We also take a holistic approach to drug and alcohol recovery, applying proven therapies such as acupuncture for detox, mindfulness-based stress reduction (MBSR), Reiki (energy healing), and healing touch—all designed to help people recovering from drugs or alcohol develop comfort in simply “being with self.”

 Detox usually lasts between three and seven days, depending on the type of drug and level of addiction.
 In some severe cases, detox can last much longer.
 We stay with our patients throughout the process, offering physical and emotional support to help them get through this critical time.

 Once detox is complete and we determine a person is stable from symptoms, we transition the patient to the next level of care.
-We offer inpatient and outpatient options depending on individual needs.
+We offer drug and alcohol inpatient and drug and alcohol outpatient treatment options depending on individual needs.
 No matter which level of care patients are transitioned to, they’ll receive the very best treatment and we’ll set them up for success on the road to sobriety.